Skip to main content

 “The logistics vectors have changed over the years,” she says.
 “We had to adjust our thinking accordingly, and see if the routes and suppliers we’d always used were still worthy of our Excellence in Logistics Factors [ELF9001] certification.”

 The looming prospect of a lease termination added more urgency to the process … though no one with North Pole Development could confirm the existence of other tenant prospects.
-Indeed, the population ws sparse enough to make social distancing a non-concern during the recent global pandemic.
+Indeed, the population was sparse enough to make social distancing a non-concern during the recent global pandemic.
 SCL maintains it has operated in a self-contained bubble since before bubbles were invented … a product the enterprise says it patented in the 18th century.
-However, that claim has received some blowback from Chicago, where a campaign launched today (December 21, 2023) already aims to attract the relocation of SCL’s HQ and where Chemtoy in 1940 began producing the familiar bottled bubble solution.
+(However, that claim has received some blowback from Chicago, where a campaign launched last December still aims to attract the relocation of SCL’s HQ, as it’s where Chemtoy in 1940 began producing the familiar bottled bubble solution.)

 A team was assembled to conduct the site search, including representatives from the toy and sugarplum divisions, as well as sleigh operations.
 Candidate sites had to meet strict criteria including but not limited to reindeer feeding grounds, sleigh-port runway length, community college resources and dual polar express rail.